jle64/dotfiles/README.md

-All hope abandon ye who enter here 😈

-Nah, just kidding ❤️ althought you probably won't find anything super exciting in here, those are just a bunch of dotfiles.
+My dotfiles.
+You probably won't find anything super exciting in here.

 Mostly they deal with setting shiny colors, setting a few preferences and installing a few add-ons.